Education and Schools

 Great Chart Primary School

-Great Chart Primary School in south Ashford has an ‘outstanding’ rating with over 400 pupils aged 4-11 years old attending.
+Great Chart Primary School in south Ashford has an ‘outstanding’ rating (June 2023) with 420 pupils aged 4-11 years old attending.

 Young people have the opportunity to stay local and study in first-class facilities at the Ashford College on Elwick Road.